iloveponies/120-hour-epic-sax-marathon/training-day.markdown

+% Functional programming in Clojure

-% Training day
+# Training day
-% 120 hour epic
-% sax marathon

-## Synopsis

-A whirlwind tour of the basics of Clojure, including:

-- Using the REPL
-- Prefix syntax
-- Defining functions

 ## Fork this